 We remember watching as she prepared the chips first and then put them out on the table to cool right down while she served the rest of the food.
 We thought this very strange, but what was even more strange (for us) was, when we could all eat no more, the chips were placed in the fridge and served again – cold – with breakfast the morning after.

-And, we recently had a village breakfast in Kayaköy with Turkish friends…they ordered chips to go with it.
-It seems chips with breakfast is perfectly acceptable…
+And, we recently had a village breakfast in Kayaköy with Turkish friends.
+They ordered chips to go with it.
+Chips with breakfast is perfectly acceptable…

 Which side do you fall on?
 Are you a fan of real chips or do you prefer the frozen ‘fries’?